 The dry season without the rains and sunny is the ideal warm temperature for going to the beach.

 Travel Tip: January to March is one of the hottest seasons!

 May to July is one of the best but hottest weather, with blue skies and warm temperatures ideal for beach trips.

-If you prefer cooler weather, the best time to visit Langkawi would be from April to August.
+If you prefer cooler weather, the best time to visit Langkawi is from April to August.

-If you love rain, cloudy skies, and the occasional thunderstorms, then September to October is your best bet to stay indoors and enjoy great hotel deals and NO tourist.
+If you love rain, cloudy skies, and the occasional thunderstorms, then September to October is your best bet to stay indoors and enjoy great hotel deals and NO tourists.

 Travel Tip: For a small island, three days is enough to see all the best sights and enjoy the best beaches and waterfalls.
-The chilled out holiday vibe, combined with the incredible surroundings and friendly Malay culture, might make you extent your three-day trip to Langkawi to an entire week’s stay in a luxury resort in the rainforest, complete with champagne breakfasts.
+The chilled-out holiday vibe, combined with the incredible surroundings and friendly Malay culture, might make you extend your three-day trip to Langkawi to an entire week’s stay in a luxury resort in the rainforest, complete with champagne breakfasts.

 When is the Best Time to Visit Malaysia – Genting Highlands?